 Respondent Respondent's Comment COP's Comment 1.
-Soliman Allam a) A classy Café / Restaurant in this area will do a difference. a a) Noted.
-2. Richard Ng Whilst preserving the heritage fabric of the built renovate the pump station and making it into a charming old-world Australian-style cafe that see ONLY Australian fare.
+Soliman Allam A classy Café / Restaurant in this area will do a difference. a) Noted.
+2. Richard Ng a) Whilst preserving the heritage fabric of the building, renovate the pump station and making it into a charming old-world Australian-style cafe that serves ONLY Australian fare.
 No fast foods, no imported foodstuff.
-Everythin ought to be Australian produced to preserve the "heritage" local brand.
-Something Australians of be proud of.
-After all, it is the "heritage" theme will be the driver. e can Combine that heritage cafe with an adjoining section that sells WA wines from the Margaret and Swan Valley regions (for the benefit of fore visitors staying close by at hotels and guest houses).
-Both suggestions will go down well with local Australians as well as foreign visitors who stay the vicinity. in b) Day and night, this redesigned heritage building transformed from a pump station into a cafe an winery, not only will attract all and sundry who along Langley Park, but will also create a useful revenue stream for the City of Perth as manage the facility. d stroll ul l 1 There are many Australians who make use of Langley Park every day, especially on weekends.
+Everything ought to be Australian produced to preserve the a) Noted. "heritage" local brand.
+Something Australians can be proud of.
+After all, it is the "heritage" theme that will be the driver.
+Combine that heritage cafe with an adjoining section that sells WA wines from the Margaret River and Swan Valley regions (for the benefit of foreign visitors staying close by at hotels and guest houses). b) Noted.
+Both suggestions will go down well with local Australians as well as foreign visitors who stay in the vicinity. b) Day and night, this redesigned heritage building, transformed from a pump station into a cafe and winery, not only will attract all and sundry who stroll along Langley Park, but will also create a useful revenue stream for the City of Perth as managers of the facility.

+There are many Australians who make use of Langley Park every day, especially on weekends.
 There are numerous community events and social activities that take place throughout the year at Langley Park.
 There are also many foreign visitors staying in guest accommodation nearby (Pan Pacific Hotel, Novotel, Duxton etc) who stroll through Langley Park.
 The suggestions above, if implemented, would enhance the enjoyment of Langley Park for all users with the added dimension of being able to encourage those living outside the City of Perth to visit with family and friends.
 Day and nightand spend money too!
 3. Harry and Yvonne Marwick a) We think that the pumping station would make a great themed café/coffee shop, which could act as a pseudo museum or at least a reminder of the early airfield and what the foreshore looked like through the city's evolution. a) Noted 4.
-Craig Heath a) I thought this building would make a great Cafe I am sure it would attract customers from the nearby apartments, joggers and cyclists along with events and sporting activities held at Langley Park It could be named along with its historic use (Station No 2 Cafe) (1915 Station Cafe) you get the idea. a) Noted 5.
-V loppolo & K Rimmer a) We see the concept to be quite favourable and one which would add value on several levels. a) Noted.
+Craig Heath a) I thought this building would make a great Cafe I am sure it would attract customers from the nearby apartments, joggers and cyclists along with events and sporting activities held at Langley Park It could be named along with its historic use (Station No 2 Cafe) (1915 Station Cafe) you get the idea.
+5. V loppolo & K Rimmer a) We see the concept to be quite favourable and one a) Noted. which would add value on several levels.